pigeonapp/pigeon-php/README.md

     'name' => 'John'
   ],
   'attachments' => [
-    // `file` can be either local file path or remote URL [
+    // `file` can be local file path, remote URL or a file pointer resource [
       'file' => '/path/to/image.png',
       'name' => 'Logo'